marijnh/Eloquent-JavaScript/13_browser.md

 {{index browser}}

 I will also usually omit the ((doctype)) and `charset` declaration.
-This is not to be taken as an encouragement to these from HTML documents.
+This is not to be taken as an encouragement to drop these from HTML documents.
 Browsers will often do ridiculous things when you forget them.
 You should consider the doctype and the `charset` metadata implicitly present in examples, even when they are not actually shown